DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: DeepTravel

 To simulate the dynamic nature of real-world tool interactions, where prices and availability of hotels, trains, and flights fluctuate over time, we propose a data caching mechanism.
 This mechanism addresses the challenge of real-world API QPS limits and inconsistent information retrieval during each search, which can hinder the agent's ability to learn from previously failed cases.
+Upon receiving a novel query, we will retrieve fresh data from the external API and persists it into the local database.